cocos/cocos-docs/en/cocos-service/hms-location.md

-# Location Kit（HMS Core）
+# Location Kit (HMS Core)

-[HUAWEI Location Kit](https://developer.huawei.com/consumer/en/hms/huawei-locationkit)（HUAWEI Location Kit）combines the GPS, Wi-Fi, and base station location functionalities into your app to build up global positioning capabilities, allowing you to provide flexible location-based services targeted at users around the globe.
+[HUAWEI Location Kit](https://developer.huawei.com/consumer/en/hms/huawei-locationkit) combines the GPS, Wi-Fi, and base station location functionalities into your app to build up global positioning capabilities, allowing you to provide flexible location-based services targeted at users around the globe.
 Currently, it provides three main capabilities: fused location, activity identification, and geofence.
 You can call one or more of these capabilities as needed.

 - Fused location: Provides a set of simple and easy-to-use APIs for your app to quickly obtain the device location based on the GPS, Wi-Fi, and base station location data.